seescience/sees_facilities/doc/APS/13IDE_XRM.rst

 with the `GSECARS XRFMap Viewer` application, which is part of the Larch software distribution.
 This provides tools for

-  * visualizing Region-of-Interest maps, typically with either indidividually or as 3-color maps
+  * visualizing Region-of-Interest maps, typically with either individually or as 3-color maps
   * extracting XRF spectra from regions of a map.
   * fitting XRF spectrum, including to quantities proportional to elemental abundances, and then applying these to make maps of abundances.